Teklehaymanot G. Weldemichel

 Background and activities

-This PhD project is based on ethnographic fieldwork and analysis of different policy documents in Kenya and Tanzania.
-It intends to address the following three major questions.
+This PhD project is based on ethnographic fieldwork as well as analysis of different relevant policy documents in Kenya and Tanzania.
+It intends to address the following two major questions.
+1) What assumptions about the nature-society relations guide policy making and practices in the Greater Serengeti-Mara Ecosystem?
+2) What are the social and ecological implications of conservation policies and practices (based on the prevailing assumptions)?

 Study areas: The Greater Serengeti-Mara ecosystem is a vast savannah landscape stretching between Tanzania and Kenya.
 It includes the famous Serengeti National Park (Tanzania), the Maasai Mara National Reserve (Kenya) and surrounding private and community protected conservation areas.